vishal0027/Leetcode/README.md

 There is a more generic way of solving this problem.

+# Target Sum

+Given an array of integers, return whether there are two numbers such that they add up to a specific target.
+The input is not a Sorted List.

+# Repeated Sub String

+Given two strings A and B, find the minimum number of times A has to be repeated such that B is a substring of it.
+If no such solution, return -1.

+For example, with A = "abcd" and B = "cdabcdab".

+Return 3, because by repeating A three times (“abcdabcdabcd”), B is a substring of it; and B is not a substring of A repeated two times ("abcdabcd").

+Note:
+The length of A and B will be between 1 and 10000.

+# License Key

 # Leet Code
 The source of these question is Leetcode. visit (https://leetcode.com/problemset/all/)